EfthymiaKakoulidou/project-management-tool/README.md

 ### Future Features

 - Groups
-    - In the furute it would be helpful to create groups of profiles that work on a project so that when a task is created it could only be assigned to team members.
+    - In the future it would be helpful to create groups of profiles that work on a project so that when a task is created it could only be assigned to team members.
 This way I could narrow down the pool of profiles to make an even better choice about who is going to work on a specific task.
 - Email notifications
     - It would be very helpful if someone got an email notification when a task is assigned to them so that they know directly their workload.
 - Project templates
     - In the future when creating a project it ould be helpful to choose a template suited for the specific project.
 This would save time to the oganization of tasks created.
 - Tasks that every profile has concluded
     - It would also be helpful to include in the profile-details a list of tasks that the particular person has done.
-This way someone can check the kind of experience everybodu has and assign them tasks accordingly.
+This way someone can check the kind of experience everybody has and assign them tasks accordingly.

 ## Tools & Technologies Used